 In the same saucepan, heat 1 tablespoon oil over medium flame.

-Add the blended onion tomato sauce, chili powder, turmeric powder, coriander powder, garam masala, cumin powder, and salt.
+Add the blended onion tomato sauce, red chilli powder, 1/4 teaspoon turmeric powder, half teaspoon coriander powder, half teaspoon garam masala, cumin powder, and salt.

 Stir well so that all the spices blend well with the sauce.